top of page

 For Adults

-1. Fill out the patient registration formpay the depositsign the financial agreement, and sign the anesthesia consent.
+1. Complete the patient registration formpay the depositsign the financial agreement, and sign the anesthesia consent.

-2. Don't have any food or drink after midnight on the day of the procedure.
+2. Do not eat or drink anything after midnight on the day of your procedure.

-3. Use the restroom immediately prior to the appointment if possible.
+3. Use the restroom immediately before your appointment, if possible.

-4. If you have been sick recently please call the office ahead of time if possible so that we can determine if we need to reschedule the appointment.
+4. If you have been ill recently, please call the office in advance so we can determine whether your appointment should be rescheduled.

 For Parents of Children

-1. Fill out the patient registration formpay the depositsign the financial agreement, and sign the anesthesia consent.
+1. Complete the patient registration formpay the depositsign the financial agreement, and sign the anesthesia consent.

-2. Make sure that your child has not eaten any solid food or drink after midnight on the day of the procedure.
-Please contact Dr. Smith if you have an afternoon appointment for more details.
+2. Ensure your child does not eat any solid food or drink after midnight on the day of the procedure.
+For afternoon appointments, please contact Dr. Smith for specific instructions.

-3. Have your child use the restroom immediately prior to the appointment.
-I also recommend bringing your child in a pull-up just in case.
+3. Have your child use the restroom immediately before the appointment.
+Bringing a pull-up is recommended, if appropriate.

-4. If your child has been sick recently, particularly with a fever, cold, or cough, please call ahead so we can determine if we need to reschedule the appointment.
+4. If your child has been ill recently—especially with fever, cough, or cold symptoms—please call ahead so we can determine whether the appointment should be rescheduled.

 Fasting Guidelines

-The recommendation is that the patient does not have anything to eat or drink after midnight on the day of surgery/dental treatment.
-If you have any questions about the fasting guidelines please contact Dr. Smith.
+Please do not eat or drink anything after midnight on the day of your procedure, unless instructed otherwise.
+If you have any questions about these guidelines, please contact Dr. Smith.

 Citrus Fruits